Rugby-Jaminet wins redemption as France snatch victory in Melbourne | Sports-Games

 Australia's perseverance finally paid off after bashing away at the try-line when prop Taniela Tupou flung a neat pass wide to Gordon who bounded over from two metres out in the 38th minute.
 Having overhauled France from a 15-0 deficit in Brisbane, the Wallabies appeared set to do it again when Hooper crossed after a Banks' linebreak and Lolesio nosed Australia in front with a penalty.

-But Jaminet's boot took the game away to leave the French celebrating a rare win on Australian soil on the day before Bastille Day.
+But Jaminet's boot took the game away to leave the French celebrating a rare win on Australian soil on the night before Bastille Day.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)